- What is a Canadian Transit Visa?

 If you’re from a visa-exempt country, you will not need to obtain a transit visa when transiting through, or travelling to, Canada.
 You must instead apply for an electronic travel authorization (eTA) if you are transiting through Canada by air.

 In addition, Canadian citizens, and citizens and permanent residents of the United States, do not need a transit visa.

-If you’re a citizen of a visa-required country, you may require a transit visa.
+If you’re a citizen of a visa-required country, you may require a valid visa, and depending on your plans, that may have to be a transit visa.